itu-itis23-yildirimd20/Neo4j/README.md

 * The Arrow ->: Defines the direction of the relationship.

   Properties in Relationships: Unlike SQL, relationships in a graph can store data!
 Here, ACTED_IN stores the roles property (e.g., Keanu played 'Neo').
+* Then let's copy the following commands to the browser and load the dataset.
 ```cypher
 CREATE CONSTRAINT movie_title IF NOT EXISTS FOR (m:Movie) REQUIRE m.title IS UNIQUE;
 CREATE CONSTRAINT person_name IF NOT EXISTS FOR (p:Person) REQUIRE p.name IS UNIQUE;